Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

    - Go to your personal GitHub Settings->Codespaces and Add New Secret for each, giving it access to the greatsun-dev repository.

 2. Create a new Codespace:
-   - Go to the main page of the greatsun-dev repository
+   - Go to the main page of the greatsun-dev repository (dev branch)
    - Click on the "Code" button
    - Select the "Codespaces" tab
-   - Click "Create codespace on main"
+   - Click "Create codespace on dev"

 3. The Codespace will automatically set up the environment.